 • Fidget toys.
 The fidget toys used to soothe children with autism may also appeal to an older adult with dementia.

 • Puzzles.
 Choose jigsaw puzzles with pictures of things the older adult likes and that are appropriate to their current abilities.

 A senior care provider can assist with putting together an activity bag.
 Senior care providers can help family members to identify items the older adult particularly enjoys.
 A senior care provider can also prepare a snack to put in the bag, so a busy family caregiver doesn’t have to take the time to do it.
 If the person has an especially hard time leaving the house, it may also be helpful for a senior care provider to go along with the older adult and their family caregiver to keep the older adult busy while the family caregiver receives instructions and information from the doctor.

-If you or an aging loved one are considering Homecare Services in Indian Trail NC, please call the professional staff at Caring at Heart today at(704) 379-7510.Serving Charlotte, Statesville, Ballantyne, Mooresville, Huntersville, Matthews, Concord, Gastonia, Pineville and Indian Trail.
+If you or an aging loved one are considering Senior Care in Cornelius, NC, please call the professional staff at Caring at Heart today at(704) 379-7510.Serving Charlotte, Statesville, Ballantyne, Mooresville, Huntersville, Matthews, Concord, Gastonia, Pineville and Indian Trail.